ArunMichaelDsouza/Zeta/README.md

 is equipped with a standard command-line utility, use of Zeta is completely encouraged.

 NOTE : Zeta is currently in development mode.
-Alteration, tweaking and refinement of code will be done during the release of the first build.
+Alteration, tweaking and refinement of code is being done continuously.

+Send a pull request......feel free to contribute!
+Or just fork it! have fun exploring!!

+If any problem persists, feel free to post an issue or drop an email.

+Arun Michael Dsouza. amdsouza92@gmail.com